coderdojo-japan/map.coderdojo.jp/README.md

 <h3>Libraries & Icons</h3>

 The libraries like [RubyGems](https://rubygems.org/) used in this web application have their own licenses.
-Say, this website uses [Bootstrap](https://getbootstrap.jp/), created by Twitter licensed under the [MIT License](http://opensource.org/licenses/MIT).
+Say, DojoMap uses [Jekyll](https://jekyllrb.com/), which is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-Also this website uses icons created by [Font Awesome](http://fontawesome.io/), licensed under SIL OFL 1.1, and [Twemoji](https://github.com/twitter/twemoji), created by Twitter, licensed under the [MIT License](http://opensource.org/licenses/MIT).
+This repository may also use icons created by [Font Awesome](http://fontawesome.io/), licensed under SIL OFL 1.1, and [Twemoji](https://github.com/twitter/twemoji), created by Twitter, licensed under the [MIT License](http://opensource.org/licenses/MIT).

 Thanks for their great works to make this app published! :sparkling_heart:

 <h3>Logos & Photos</h3>

-The images, such as logos and photos of [each dojo](http://coderdojo.jp/#dojos), are NOT published under the following License.
+The images, such as logos and photos of [each dojo](http://coderdojo.jp/#dojos), are NOT published under the following license.
 Contact its owner, like the maintainer of linked external website, before using them. :relieved:

 <h3>Codes & Others</h3>

-The source codes, such as HTML/CSS/JavaScript and Ruby codes not declared before, are published under **[The MIT License](https://opensource.org/licenses/MIT)**.
+The source codes, such as HTML/CSS/JavaScript and Ruby codes not declared above, are published under **[The MIT License](https://opensource.org/licenses/MIT)** below.
 Feel free to refer, copy, or share them.
 And contact `info@coderdojo.jp` if you find something unclear.

 Copyright &copy; [一般社団法人 CoderDojo Japan](https://coderdojo.jp/about-coderdojo-japan)